How much does timber flooring cost in NZ? Complete 2026 price guide

 |---|---|

-| Country of origin | European-made engineered oak carries a premium for good reason — manufacturing standards, quality controls, and the finishing systems used in European mills are world-leading.
+| Country of origin | European-made engineered oak carries a premium for good reason, manufacturing standards, quality controls, and the finishing systems used in European mills are among the most exacting in the industry.
 Non-European manufactured floors can be excellent value, but require scrutiny of specification. |

-| Grade of timber | Oak is graded by the visual character of the top layer — from select (minimal knots, consistent grain) through character and rustic grades (more natural variation, knots, colour range).
-Higher grades aren’t necessarily better aesthetically — character grades are popular in NZ — but they are a pricing factor. |
+| Grade of timber | Oak is graded by the visual character of the top layer, from select (minimal knots, consistent grain) through character and rustic grades (more natural variation, knots, colour range).
+Higher grades aren’t necessarily better aesthetically, character grades are popular in NZ, but they are a pricing factor. |

 | Wear layer thickness | The top hardwood layer is the most critical specification.
-A 4mm wear layer can be lightly sanded and refinished to restore the surface — a 1–2mm layer cannot.
-This single factor has the biggest impact on floor lifespan and long-term value. |
+A 4mm wear layer can be lightly sanded and refinished to restore the surface, a 1–2mm layer cannot.
+This single factor has the biggest impact on how many times the floor can be refinished, and on long-term value. |

 | Plank dimensions | Wider and longer planks require higher-grade timber and more complex manufacturing.
-A 220mm wide, 2400mm long plank will cost more than a 150mm wide, 1200mm long plank — and will look more premium on the floor.
+A 220mm wide, 2400mm long plank will cost more than a 150mm wide, 1200mm long plank, and will look more premium on the floor.
 Shorter planks and higher proportions of end-joins within a board are a sign of cost-cutting. |

-| Finishing system | The surface finish — whether lacquered or oiled, matt or satin, natural or stained — has a major cost impact.
-Smoked oak (where the entire board is fumed, not just surface-stained), hand-scraping or brushing, and multi-layer oil systems all add to the production cost and the price. |
+| Finishing system | The surface finish, whether lacquered or oiled, matt or satin, natural or stained, has a major cost impact.
+Smoked oak, hand-scraping or brushing, and multi-layer oil systems all add to the production cost and the price. |

 | Board thickness | Total board thickness (15mm vs 20mm) affects stability, subfloor tolerance, and acoustic performance.
 Thicker boards generally perform better in commercial environments and over imperfect subfloors. |